eruption-project/eruption/eruption-audio-proxy/README.md

 Usage: eruption-audio-proxy [OPTIONS] <COMMAND>

 Commands:
-  daemon       Run in background completions  Generate shell completions help         Print this message or the help of the given subcommand(s)
+  daemon  Run in background
+  help    Print this message or the help of the given subcommand(s)

 Options:
   -v, --verbose...
 Verbose mode (-v, -vv, -vvv, etc.)